sbb-design-systems/lyne-components/src/components/sbb-dialog/readme.md

-The dialog component provides a way to present content on top of the app's content and can be used in several contexts.
+The `sbb-dialog` component provides a way to present content on top of the app's content and can be used in several contexts.
 The dialog offers the following features:

-- creates a backdrop, for disabling interaction below the modal;
+- creates a backdrop for disabling interaction below the modal;
 - disables scrolling of the page content while open;
 - manages focus properly by setting it on the first focusable element;
 - can have a header and a footer, both of which are optional;